nicholasyager/schelling/README.md

 Thomas Schelling is an American economist who made breakthroughs in the application of game theory to economics, politics,  and sociology.
-One interesting creation was his the Schelling segregation model: a way of showing how small-scale racial prejudices in one's neighbors can result in segregation.
+One interesting creation was his the Schelling segregation model: a way of showing how small-scale biases towards or against one's neighbors can result in large-scale patterns of segregation.

 ![3-race example](images/example.gif)